Hellboy (2004 film): Critical response

 Entertainment Weekly gave the film a "B" rating and wrote, "Pop pretensions can't undo a basic contradiction: that our hero is fighting metaphysical evil with pure, meaty brawn.
 Hellboy is engaging, but it's got a lot more boy in it than hell".
 In his review for The New York Times, Elvis Mitchell wrote, "Mr. del Toro avidly lavishes this texture on Hellboy ... giving it a kiss of distinction.
 It's an elegant haunted house of a picture with dread and yearning part of the eeriness".
 Roger Ebert gave the film three and half stars out of four and praised Ron Perlman's performance: "And in Ron Perlman, it has found an actor who is not just playing a superhero, but enjoying it ... he chomps his cigar, twitches his tail and battles his demons with something approaching glee.
 You can see an actor in the process of making an impossible character really work".
 The film also received good reviews in the British press – for example, Peter Bradshaw from The Guardian commented amusedly on the unhistoricity of the Nazis invading Britain in the initial sequence but overall called the film "bizarre and loopy, romantic and dynamic".
 Claudia Puig USA Today was less enthusiastic and wrote, "Hellboy's special effects don't offer much of anything new, its far-fetched plot leaves a bit to be desired, and there is plenty that flat-out doesn't make sense.
 Those unfamiliar with the comic book may leave the theater bedeviled and scratching their heads".

-In 2022, Rolling Stone and Variety named the film amongst one of the best superhero films of all times.
+In 2022, Rolling Stone and Variety named the film one of the best superhero films of all times.

 Accolades

 Hellboy was nominated for four Saturn Awards in 2005, including Best Fantasy Film, Best Special Edition DVD Release, and Best Make-Up, which it won.
 The film was also nominated for a Visual Effects Society Award in the category of "Outstanding Performance by an Animated Character in a Live Action Motion Picture."
 In 2007, Rotten Tomatoes declared Hellboy to be the 13th best-reviewed comic book film adaptation, out of 94 total.
 In 2008, Empire magazine ranked Hellboy 11th in their list of "The 20 Greatest Comic Book Movies".